 User consent may be required to process certain UE related data.
 User consent may be collected and managed by the network operator and can be stored as part of the subscription data in UDR.
 User consent can also be updated or revoked at any time.

-The proposed solution introduces a "User Consent Tracking Functionality" (URDCF) that is tracking the distribution and usage of any user related information falling under the scope of user consent.
+The proposed solution introduces a "User consent Related Data Coordination Functionality" (URDCF) that is tracking the distribution and usage of any user related information falling under the scope of user consent.
 If the user consent is updated/revoked, the URDCF will take care to inform all entities having received a copy of the UE/user related data and UE related Output Analytics about the updated or revoked user consent and request them to delete the data if the data is no longer covered by the user consent.

 The URDCF logs Nnwdaf_AnalyticsInfo_Requests and Nnwdaf_AnalyticsSubscription_Subscribe Request messages.
 If the URDCF becomes aware of a revocation of user consent, the URDCF will check its logs to identify past Data Consumers affected by this revocation.
 The URDCF will then inform the identified Data Consumers about the revocation of the user consent and will request them to delete the user related data as it is no longer covered by a user consent.

-The URDCF may be provided by the NWDAF.
-Alternatively, the URDCF may be provided by a Data Collection Coordination Function (DCCF) or Data Collection NF (DCNF) as described e.g. in solutions #9, #15, and #35 of the present document.
-The following procedures show the URDCF as being provided by the NWDAF.
+The URDCF may be hosted by the NWDAF.
+Alternatively, the URDCF may be hosted by a Data Collection Coordination Function (DCCF) or Data Collection NF (DCNF) as described e.g. in solutions #9, #15, and #35 of the present document.
+The following procedures show the URDCF as being hosted by the NWDAF (alternative 1) or by the DCCF (alternative 2).

-Editor's note: Coordination with SA WG3 is required.

 6.76.2 Procedures

-6.76.2.1 Data Request procedure
+6.76.2.1 Alternative 1: Data Request procedure with URDCF hosted by NWDAF

-Figure 6.76.2.1-1 shows the Data Request procedure.
+Figure 6.76.2.1-1 shows the Data Request procedure with URDCF hosted by NWDAF.